Coding4Liberty/ASK-Reporter-for-US-Debt-Clock/README.md

 <img src="./images/108_px_logo.png" width="108">

 > This is an Amazon Alexa Skills app that will read the current approximate value of the U.S national debt to you.
-It retrieves the figure for the U.S national debt from the usgovernmentdebt.us website.
+It retrieves the figure for the U.S national debt from the nationaldebtclocks.org website.

 # Commands